PrinceCuet77/Hyperledger-Fabric/docs/source/private-data-arch.rst

   chaincode function to make the updates.
 Note that calls to GetPrivateData() to retrieve individual keys can be made in the same transaction as PutPrivateData() calls, since all peers can validate key reads based on the hashed key version.
+* Since implicit private data collections are not explicitly defined, it is not possible to associate CouchDB indexes with them.
+  It is therefore not recommended to utilize JSON queries with implicit private data collections.

 Using Indexes with collections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~